When is Chinese New Year celebrated?

 The London Chinatown Chinese Association (LCCA) was founded in 1978 to help businesses in Chinatown, to provide support for British Chinese, and to raise funds for disaster relief in China.

 Today, the LCCA continues to help the Chinese business community in London, but it also organises the annual Chinese New Year celebrations and the Mid-Autumn Festival in London.
-The Chinese New Year events in Chinatown are now the largest of their kind outside Asia, attracting hundreds of thousands of people each year.
+The Chinese New Year events in Chinatown and across the West End are now the largest of their kind outside Asia, attracting hundreds of thousands of people each year.